-If the generators are not in general position, we find that the circumcircles of vertices have more than d+1 generators on there circumcircle.
-This implies that the triangulation of these local generators is not unique and it is difficult to calculate a good triangulation, i.e. in such a way that facets of tetrahedrons belonging to neighboring vertices properly interlap.
+If the generators are not in general position, we find that the circumcircles of vertices have more than d + 1 generators.
+This implies that the triangulation of these local generators is not unique and it is difficult to calculate a good triangulation.
 On the other hand, the Voronoi diagram is always unique.

 While the significance of Voronoi diagrams and Delaunay triangulations is undeniable, the methods to compute these structures have evolved over time.
 The most common approach to Voronoi diagrams are the computation of the Delaunay triangulation and deriving the Voronoi diagram as the dual.
 There are also direct methods such as the Fortune algorithm, but often working only in low dimensions.
-One of the early algorithms is the Bowyer-Watson algorithm [3, 16].
+One of the early algorithms is the Bowyer-Watson algorithm [3, 17].
 It works by subsequently adding points and comparing with the circumcircle.
 It has complexity $O(N \ln(N))$ in general but having $O(N^2)$ complexity for some rare cases.
 It works, however, for nodes in general positions only.
 This is a special case of so called incremental algorithms, that are known to yield $O(N \ln N)$ for nodes in general position.